 - What CRM is used, and how is the information recorded in it?

 - What are each of the components of the sales cycle, from demo to follow-up?

 This is all invaluable knowledge, designed to ensure your rep will be ready to get out there and sell, once the onboarding is complete.
-Success stories, product updates and best practice sales initiatives, are also important to include here.
+Success stories, product updates, and best practice sales initiatives, are also important to include here.

 Data point: 30% of reps in a typical company are not aware of latest wins and success stories.

-How do you make the “Training” stage most effective?
+How do you make sales training effective?

 One method that I’ve found effective when delivering sales training is a flipped classroom.

 The structured learning plan can be shared with the reps upfront so that they understand how each topic will be approached.
 The trainer here is more of a consultative guide, rather than a teacher; this engages reps from the get-go and gives them the opportunity to take the initiative in their own learning.
 Reps are encouraged to speak to each other, benefit from their peers’ perspective, and get hands-on with the product.

 The key to this training model is to ensure that you have defined the required business outcome, provided the pre-work and pre-material, and then develop a structured in-person facilitation format.
 This will ensure that sales reps come in prepared with their questions, and engage in a democratic learning process.

 They can then apply their understanding, reinforce it, and even go beyond by taking on more challenging tasks if they wish to stretch themselves.